-We may change the list of services with 30 days' notice.
+Services or procedures may be added to or removed from the list with 30 days' notice to Members.
+We may:

-- Services may be added to the list if we determine that significant improvements in the quality of care may be gained by having care at a Center of Excellence. - Services may be removed from the list if we determine that the care advantages of a Center of Excellence no longer exist.
+- add services to the list if significant improvements in the quality of care may be obtained through the use of selected Providers. - remove services from the list if we determine the care advantages through the use of a specialized panel of Providers no longer exists.